webaxones/consistency/readme.txt

 == Changelog ==

+= 1.4.8 =
+* Code refactoring
+* Adds first level of support for German and Romanian locales

 = 1.4.7 =
-* Fix a regex parsing bug for quotes on pasted text (no need to use / character with template lierals)
+* Fix a regex parsing bug for quotes on pasted text (no need to use / character with template literals)
 * Fix a compatibility problem with Otter block by removing the e.preventDefault from the paste event detection (blocked copy/paste content within blocks like embed, HTML...)
 * Fix PHP bug with currentUser authCallBack that prevented to save User Settings
 * Upgrade @wordpress/scripts to 27.8.0 and @wordpress/compose to 6.34.0